vacu9708/Data-structure/Binary search tree/README.md

 >It can be used to search for a number in **O(log(n))** time, which is faster than linear search that takes **O(n)**.

 ## How to delete a node that has 2 children in Binary Search tree
+>When deleting a node that has no child or only one child, all that has to be done is delete and put the address of the child of the deleted node to the deleted node's parent.
+But deleting a node that has 2 children is more complicated. <br>
->Place either the minimum of the right subtree or the maximum of the left subtree in the position of the node to be deleted
+* **How to delete it** : Place either the minimum of the right subtree or the maximum of the left subtree in the position of the node to be deleted

 ![Deleting a node with 2 children in binary search tree](https://user-images.githubusercontent.com/67142421/148779207-367d1165-eb0b-4e88-9de9-ac6703f663ba.png)